L-Theanine: Powerful Health Benefits For Mind & Body

 So what can be expected from this mighty amino acid?
 According to both traditional ancient use and modern scientific research, quite a bit.

-L-THEANINE IS AN EXCELLENT ANTIOXIDANT
+1. EXCELLENT ANTIOXIDANT

 It’s not just catechins and polyphenols that make green tea famous for antioxidant action.

 L-theanine appears to hold up its own corner, too, and can be added to the long lineup of antioxidants that make green tea a rich treasure trove for health.

 What this means: l-theanine can scavenge free radicals in the body that contribute to organ or tissue breakdown, inflammation, degeneration, and even help reduce the effects of aging.
 No doubt, its antioxidant traits are the reason for its daily consumption for helping extend longevity in ancient China.